Abhishek200418/Customer-Churn-Prediction/README.md

 - Try other advanced models like Neural Networks or Gradient Boosting variations
 - Integrate real-time customer data for live churn prediction

-## 📜 License
-This project is open-source and free to use for educational and research purposes.